cpacker/MemGPT/CONTRIBUTING.md

 ## 6. 🔍 Review and Approval

-The maintainers, will take a look and might suggest some cool upgrades or ask for more details.
+The maintainers will take a look and might suggest some cool upgrades or ask for more details.
 Once they give the thumbs up, your creation becomes part of Letta!

 ## 7. 📜 Code of Conduct